Andrew0000/Coroutine-Examples/README.md

 ---

-Or this code with `async` because the result is never awaited
+Or this code with `async` is safe because the result is never awaited
 ```
 coroutineScope {
     async {